 Ofsted : March 18/19th 2019

-While we are VERY pleased with the 2 very positive good judgements we are VERY disappointed with the remaining judgements.
+While we are VERY pleased with the 2 very positive good judgments we are VERY disappointed with the remaining judgments.

 Mr. James Royal Mrs. Ellie Stacey Ms. Christine Smith